awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 1. Select the directory and then choose **Actions**, **Update Details**\.

 1. Expand **Access Control Options** and find the **Other Platforms** section\.
-By default, WorkSpaces Web Access is disabled and users can access their WorkSpaces from their iOS devices, Android devices, Chromebooks, and PCoIP zero client devices\.
+By default, WorkSpaces Web Access and Linux clients are disabled, and users can access their WorkSpaces from their iOS devices, Android devices, Chromebooks, and PCoIP zero client devices\.

 1. Select the device types to enable and clear the device types to disable\.
 To block access from all selected device types, choose **Block**\.